jeffgbutler/microservice-workshop-kotlin/docs/feignClientExercise.md

 1. Enable this interface to be a Feign client for the existing movie web service with the following characteristics:
     - use the name `movie-service` for the Feign client.
     - use the URL `http://localhost:8081`
-    - write a method that will return a `Optional<Movie>` for a given movie id
+    - write a method that will return `Movie?` for a given movie id

 ## Movie Aggregate Service